Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 6. `' UNION SELECT user, password FROM users#`
 7. `admin' AND SLEEP(5)-- `

-**Result:** Failed - All SQL injection attempts returned "Username and/or password incorrect."
+**Result:** All SQL injection attempts returned "Username and/or password incorrect."
 No payloads succeeded, and no time delays were observed with the SLEEP payload.

 **Screenshot:**
 ![Brute Force - High Security](screenshots/brute-force-high.png)